Bed Bug Heat Treatment Methods Compared

 Our Triple-Layer Approach: Heat + Chemical + Silica

-While electric dry heat alone achieves excellent results, we've found that combining it with targeted chemical application and silica-based dust treatment raises success rates from 95% to effectively 100%—with residual protection that lasts months.
+Although electric dry heat alone achieves excellent results, we've found that combining it with targeted chemical application and silica-based dust treatment raises success rates from 95% to effectively 100%.
+Moreover, it adds residual protection that lasts months.

 Electric Dry Heat (Primary Kill)

-We raise your home to 135-145°F for 6-8 hours, killing adult bed bugs, nymphs, and eggs on contact.
-Our technicians monitor temperatures in 12+ locations to ensure complete coverage.
+First, we raise your home to 135-145°F for 6-8 hours, killing adult bed bugs, nymphs, and eggs on contact.
+Meanwhile, our technicians monitor temperatures in 12+ locations to ensure complete coverage.

 Targeted Residual Spray (Secondary Protection)

-After heat treatment, we apply EPA-registered residual pesticides to baseboards, bed frames, and known harborage areas.
-This creates a chemical barrier that kills any survivors or new introductions for 30-60 days.
+Next, after heat treatment, we apply EPA-registered residual pesticides to baseboards, bed frames, and known harborage areas.
+As a result, this creates a chemical barrier that kills any survivors or new introductions for 30-60 days.

 Silica-Based Dust (Long-Term Defense)

-We apply CimeXa or similar silica gel dust into wall voids, electrical outlets, and hidden crevices.
-Unlike traditional pesticides, silica works mechanically—it damages the bed bug's waxy coating, causing dehydration death within 24-48 hours.
-Bugs cannot develop resistance to silica, and it remains effective for years.
+Finally, we apply CimeXa or similar silica gel dust into wall voids, electrical outlets, and hidden crevices.
+Unlike traditional pesticides, silica works mechanically — in other words, it damages the bed bug's waxy coating, causing dehydration death within 24-48 hours.
+Moreover, bugs cannot develop resistance to silica, and it remains effective for years.

 - Heat delivers immediate, complete kill of existing infestation